zeditor01/cdc_examples/C013_LDAP.md

 There is no single right answer here.
 CDC is designed to operate in wildly heterogeneous environments.
 It tries not to be prescriptive on how operations and system automation is achieved because every site will be different.
 Hence - the provision of different options.

-<b>Important Note:</b> The decision of whether to use LDAP, and whether to use an embedded Access Server or a separate Access Server need to be made
+<b>IMPORTANT NOTE:</b> The decision of whether to use LDAP, and whether to use an embedded Access Server or a separate Access Server need to be made
 at installation time, because you need to choose what functions to install during the installation dialog.